danmbrown/city-of-whispers/MovesRevised.md

 - Who can vouch for you?
 - Tell me something about yourself few people know.

-### Use Belief
+### Use Connection or Belief
-When your belief is relevant to your action, describe how it makes you more confident.
+When your connection or belief is relevant to your action, describe how it makes you more confident.
 You may roll with advantage.
-If any of the dice show a 1 or 2 – regardless of the outcome of the move – the belief is challenged.
+If any of the dice show a 1 or 2 – regardless of the outcome of the move – the belief or connection is challenged.
 Mark it.
 Next time you use it, if you roll a 1 or 2, it is proven wrong.
-You may continue to hold the belief, but you may not use it to buff your rolls.
+You may continue to hold the belief or connection, but you may not use it to buff your rolls.

 <a id="Connection-Moves"></a>
 ## City Connection Moves
-### Recall Neighborhood Connection
-Once per session, you may mark a History to bump a die roll result one tier.
-By marking a history, you add that neighborhood to the list of neighborhoods your character is connected to.

 ### Perceive Demand
 Once per session you may mark the next available Demand to bump a die roll result one tier.
 Write down the demand the city makes of you.
 You may not take another Demand until you meet this one.